How to navigate Fiumicino airport, Rome, in 2026

 No. As you would expect from a large cosmopolitan airport, staff speak multi-languages and signage is international.
 It's in both Italian and English and the important locations like passport control, toilets, transport and the exit use the usual worldwide icons as well as text.

-Be prepared - have a book and a bottle of water handy, particularly if you're travelling in the summer.
+Be prepared - have a book and a bottle of water handy, particularly if you're traveling in the summer.
 There's no point getting irate about it.
 The queue won't move any more quickly.

 Watch out for the arrivals boards which will tell you the number of the carousel you need to go to.
-Experience of this process varies from very short waits of ten minutes or so to well over forty.
+Experience of this process varies from very short waits of ten minutes or so to well over forty minutes.
 It's pot luck.
 Don't automatically expect you'll be through quickly.

-Customs again varies depending on where you have travelled from.
-Within the EU customs are now more or less non-existent, although officials are always on duty and will stop passengers at random to check luggage.
+Customs again varies depending on where you have traveled from.
+Within the EU, customs are now more or less non-existent, although officials are always on duty and will stop passengers at random to check luggage.

 From non-EU countries you will stand more chance of being stopped.
 One of the main issues for Italian customs is ensuring that large amounts of cash do not come into the country.